Githopperle/usb-view-compatible-adapters/README.md

 # USB-C Hub

-A USB-C hub (or Thunderbolt Hub, if you are using an HDMI-to-Thunderbolt device) is recommended because the hub will allow you to connect to the following peripherals that will make for an ideal MixEffect user experience:
+A USB-C hub is recommended because the hub will allow you to connect to the following peripherals that will make for an ideal MixEffect user experience:

 - **Power**: Being connected to power means the iPad will not run out of batteries during a long event.
 - **Ethernet**: MixEffect's connection to an ATEM is best with a hardline Ethernet connection.